verdaccio/website/docs/plugin-auth.md

 > If one of the plugin in the chain is able to resolve the request, the next ones will be ignored.

-## How to the authentication plugin works?
+## How do the authentication plugin works?

 Basically we have to return an object with a single method called `authenticate` that will recieve 3 arguments (`user, password, callback`).